-the documents or information alleged to have been taken.
+One exception to this general principle is that a trade secret owner seeking early injunctive relief is not required to provide a particularized identification of the asserted trade secret when there is evidence that a defending party downloaded or otherwise took documents or information and the plaintiff seeks a court order only requiring the defending party to 1) preserve evidence, or 2) return the documents or information alleged to have been taken.
 Before ordering early forensic quarantine, imaging, or review, however, the court will want to be satisfied that the plaintiff has established a likelihood that the defendant possesses some information or files belonging to the movant that are likely to include the movant's property or trade secrets and that absent early relief, the movant is subject to potential risk.

-Guideline No. 5 - Orders directing forensic review should, where time permits, be drafted in conjunction with forensic specialists and should give due regard to proportionality and to legitimate privacy or other interests of the nonmoving party.
+Guideline 5.
+Orders directing forensic review should, where time permits, be drafted in conjunction with forensic specialists and should give due regard to proportionality and to legitimate privacy or other interests of the nonmoving party.